Rakshas (film): Cast

+Reception

 Critical reception

 Mihir Bhanage of The Times of India gave the film a rating of 3.5 out of 5 saying that, "Raakshas explores the unexplored.
 Shot almost entirely in the jungle, the woods become an integral character in the story.
 In terms of performances, this film earns brownie points."
 Shriram Iyengar of Cinestaan gave the film a rating of 2 out of 5 and said that, "Dyanesh Zoting's parable of a jungle monster around the story of land-grabbing conglomerates is a good attempt at magical realism but lacks the finishing touch that could have truly made it magical."
 Marathi Stars praised the acting performances of Sai Tamhankar and Rujuta Deshpande, direction as well as the technical aspects of the film but criticized the conclusion given to the story.
 The critic said that, "A better screenplay & a more original ‘fantasy’ world would have made wonders to this film.
 But still as a director Dnyanesh Zoting makes his presence felt." and gave the film a rating of 2.5 out of 5.
 Shubhra Gupta of The Indian Express praised the concept of the film and the acting performances.
 The critic gave the film a rating of 2.5 out of 5 and said that, "The melding of the myth and the real is not as effective, though, and the film becomes repetitive in places.
 But overall, ‘Raakshas’ holds, and is a welcome step in the direction of making non-Hindi contemporary, inventive cinema accessible to all."